Find Grad Schools

 9 Yearly Graduations

 The 2nd most popular school in the country for linguistics majors who are seeking their doctor's degree is University of Chicago.
 Each year, around 17,800 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $63,801 per year, while in-state graduate students, on average, pay $65,145 per year.
+The average in-state tuition for full-time undergraduates is $61,179 per year, while in-state graduate students, on average, pay $65,145 per year.
 During the most recent year for which we have data, 9 people received their doctor's degree in linguistics from UChicago.
+About 50% of this group were women, and 13% were students from an underrepresented racial-ethnic group.

 #2